-Our experts identify the key issues to consider following the UK's EU referendum result
+Our experts identify the key issues to consider as the UK prepares to exit the EU.

-It is important to remember that until the UK formally leaves the EU, EU law will continue to apply in this country and there will be no immediate change in the way that people move or trade.
-In order to exit the EU, a notice will need to be served on the European Council in accordance with Article 50 of the Lisbon Treaty.
+The UK and the EU will have until this exit date to negotiate terms unless transitional arrangements are agreed that enable discussions to continue beyond March 2019.
+It is important to remember that until the exit date, EU law will continue to apply in this country and there will be no immediate change in the way that people move or trade.

 Below is a series of briefings produced by some of our practice area and sector teams on the implications of the UK’s vote to leave the EU for businesses and private individuals.
 If you need direct support in planning for the likely impact of Brexit, please speak to your usual Penningtons Manches contact in the first instance.